shastaxc/equipviewer-windower/README.md

 * ev clear - Same as above

 ## To use
-1. Must use Windower.
-Does not work with Ashita.
+*Must use Windower.
+Does not work with Ashita.*

+Download latest release here: https://github.com/shastaxc/equipviewer-windower/releases/tag/v1.0.0

 1. Start by creating a folder in your addons folder called equipviewer.
 1. Place the equipviewer.lua file in your equipviewer folder.
 1. Unzip the file in the icons folder.